edgedb/easy-edgedb/README.md

 # Chapter 1 - Jonathan Harker heads towards Transylvania

 In the beginning of the book, we see the main character Jonathan Harker who a young lawyer who is going to meet a client.
 The client is a nobleman named Count Dracula who lives somewhere in Eastern Europe.
 Jonathan still doesn't know that Count Dracula is a vampire, so he is enjoying the trip.
-Here is how the book begins:
+Here is how the book begins, with parts that could be good for a database in bold:

->3 May.
-Bistritz.—Left Munich at 8:35 P.M., on 1st May, arriving at Vienna early next morning; should have arrived at 6:46, but train was an hour late.
-Buda-Pesth seems a wonderful place, from the glimpse which I got of it from the train...
+>**3 May**. **Bistritz**.—Left **Munich** at **8:35 P.M.**, on **1st May**, arriving at **Vienna** early next morning; should have arrived at 6:46, but train was an hour late. **Buda-Pesth** seems a wonderful place, from the glimpse which I got of it from the train...

 This is already a lot of information, and it helps us start to think about our database schema.
 EdgeQL uses something called [SDL (schema definition language)](https://edgedb.com/docs/edgeql/sdl/index#ref-eql-sdl) that makes migration easy.
 So far our schema needs the following: